ramoncreager/PyProximity/README.md

 A simple example will serve to illustrate this library.
 Supposing, on the server machine, you have this class:

       class Foo:
-          def add_two(self, x, y):
+          def sub_two(self, x, y):
               """
-              Adds two values together.
+              Subtracts y from x.

               x: first value
               y: second value

-              returns: x + y
+              returns: x - y
               """
-              print "returning %d + %d = %d" % (x, y, x + y)
+              print "returning %s - %s = %s" % (str(x), str(y), str(x - y))
-              return x + y
+              return x - y

           def div_two(self, x, y):
               print "returning %d / %d = %d" % (x, y, x / y)
               return x / y

-You wish to call `add_two` and `div_two` from an entirely separate Python session on perhaps a different host.
-With the ZMQJSONProxy you can easily do so.
+You wish to call `sub_two` and `div_two` from an entirely separate Python session on perhaps a different host.
+With the PyProximity you can easily do so.
 On the server machine, in an interactive Python session, enter the following code (assuming class Foo above is already defined):

       import zmq
-      from ZMQJSONProxy import ZMQJSONProxyServer
+      from py_proximity import PyProximityServer

       ctx = zmq.Context()
       url = "tcp://0.0.0.0:5555"
-      server = ZMQJSONProxyServer(ctx, url)
+      server = PyProximityServer(ctx, url)
       foo = Foo()
       server.expose("foo", foo)
       server.run_loop()